Abridged from the 5 Star

 After the high society son of a cleric is attacked by a gang of homophobic skinheads, Unci and her granddaughter Martha Beauvais bring him home like a wounded animal, across state lines, where he embarks on a journey of healing and self-discovery he never expected.
 Bound inexplicably to Martha and Unci, through visions and a soul-linked instinct, David is a complicated figure, battling demons of shame and guilt, with a lovestruck ironworker — Martha — for a guide.

-I have created Martha as an imposing and enigmatic character, with a streak of compassion and curiosity.
+I have written Martha as an imposing and enigmatic character, with a streak of compassion and curiosity.
 Unci is a similarly unique slice of magic, seeming to flit between dreams and reality, and I hope the dynamic of matriarchal solidarity between the two is empowering and refreshing.
 Together, they seek out the maniacal subject of their dark dream world, where they must stop a crusade of evil haunting the most innocent souls of Manhattan.
 This is an intentionally genre-defying work of literary fiction with a kaleidoscope of narrative threads that clarifies into an unexpected conclusion.

 I have done my best to create vivid metaphors and a lyrical, reality-catching edge to the prose, which allows for tapping into the desperate sickness of a murderous zealot and the ancient wisdom of a mystical healer while allowing me to build the world of the story in as immediate and immersive manner as is possible.
 I also dissect the quiet insecurities of writers desperate for validation and include the overlapping visceral danger and soul-freeing liberation of the LGBT experience.
 I have addressed a number of other important psychological conditions, emotional dynamics, and traumatic blocks explored through these characters, from repression and PTSD to parental failings and grief processing, with the hope that “Unci” will be both insightful and exhilarating for a wide range of readers. .